abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/installation.md

 ```

 ### Verify the Installation

-Check the Flink version to confirm the installation:
+To confirm that Flink has been installed correctly, check its version using:

 ```console
 flink -v